-Information required by Article R.225-105 of the French Commercial Code Document Comment Water consumption and water supplies based on local constraints Section 8.2 Consumption of raw materials and steps taken to improve efficiency of use Section 8.2 Energy consumption, steps taken to improve energy efficiency and use of renewable energy Section 8.2 Land use Given the Company's activities, this information is not relevant.
-Climate change Greenhouse gas emissions Section 8.2 Adaptation to climate change impacts • Given the dium and long term targets set on a voluntary basis to reduce enhouse gaz emissions and measures taken to this effect Company's activities, this information is not relevant.
-Protection of biodiversity Steps taken to preserve or restore biodiversity Given the Company's activities, this information is not relevant.
-Social commitment in favour of sustainable development Impact of the company's operations on employment and local development Section 8.2 Impact of the company's operations neighboring and local populations Section 8.2 Relationships with society's stakeholders and dialogue terms with them Section 8.2 Partnership and sponsorship activities Section 8.2 Sub-contracting and suppliers Consideration of social and environmental issues in the company's purchasing policy Section 8.2

-Information required by Article R.225-105 of the French Commercial Code Document Comment Significance of sub-contracting and consideration, in relationships with sub-contractors and suppliers, of their social and environmental responsibility Section 8.2 Fair business practices Steps taken to ensure consumer health and safety Section 8.2 Fight against corruption Actions taken to prevent corruption Section 8.2 Human Rights promotion and compliance with the provisions of the International Labor Organisation Other steps taken to support human rights Section 8.2
+Information required by Article R.225-105-1 of the French Commercial Code Registration Document Comment Sustainable use of resources Water consumption and water supplies based on local constraints Section 8.2 Consumption of raw materials and steps taken to improve efficiency of use Section 8.2 Energy consumption, steps taken to improve energy efficiency and use of renewable energy Section 8.2 Land use Given the Company's activities, this informatior is not relevant.
+Climate change Greenhouse gas emissions Section 8.2 Adaptation to climate change impacts Given the Company's Medium and long term targets set on a voluntary basis to reduce greenhouse gas emissions and measures taken to this effect activities, this information is not relevant.
+Protection of biodiversity Steps taken to preserve or restore biodiversity Given the Company's activities, this informatior is not relevant.
+Social commitment in favour of sustainable development Impact of the Company's operations on employment and local development Section 8.2 Impact of the Company's operations neighboring and local populations Section 8.2 Relationships with society's stakeholders and dialogue terms with them Section 8.2 Partnership and sponsorship activities Section 8.2 Sub-contracting and suppliers Consideration of social and environmental issues in the Company's purchasing policy Section 8.2 Section 8.2 Significance of sub-contracting and consideration, in relationships with sub-contractors and suppliers, of their social and environmental responsibility sub-contractors and suppliers, of their social and environmental responsibility Significance of sub-contracting and consideration, in relationships with sub-contractors and suppliers, of their social and environmental responsibility Fair business practices Steps taken to ensure consumer health and safety Section 8.2 sub-contractors and suppliers, of their social and environmental responsibility Fair business practices Section 8.2 sub-contractors and suppliers, of their social and environmental responsibility Fair business practices Steps taken to ensure consumer health and safety Section 8.2 Section 8.2 sub-contractors and suppliers, of their social and environmental responsibility Fair business practices Steps taken to ensure consumer health and safety Fight against corruption

-8.2.5 THIRD PARTY'S REPORT ON THE REPORT ON THE COMPANY'S CSR REPORT
+8.2.5 THIRD-PARTY'S REPORT ON THE REPORT ON THE COMPANY'S CSR REPORT